The

 finally known how to join this chat-room and here am I (I've made a study of

 it for long!).
 Over two week has past since I saw their concerts.
-(Yes, two times!), but the
+(Yes, two

 excitation is still lingering in my heart.
 It was really exciting and